Please note there are no scheduled elections taking place in the Tewkesbury Borough area on Thursday, 7 May 2026.

 The principles of the garden communities date back to the 19th Century Garden City Movement, founded by Ebenezer Howard.
 The Garden City Movement, sought to deliver development which combined the best of town and country, addressing issues of pollution and overcrowding which were endemic in Victorian Britain.

-Today, garden towns are part of a Government programme to enable the development of well-designed, sustainable new communities in order to help address the housing shortage.
-Tewkesbury Garden Town was identified within the Government’s Garden Communities Programme in March 2019.
+Today, garden communities are part of a Government programme to enable the development of well-designed, sustainable new communities in order to help address the housing shortage.
+Tewkesbury Garden Communities was identified within the Government’s Garden Communities Programme in March 2019.

 Community and sustainability are at the heart of garden town principles, which have been adapted to address current issues such as sustainability and climate change.